frozen0601/BlinkBlink-Releases/README.md

 3. Done!
 Check your system tray—BlinkBlink should now be up and running:)

 ### macOS
-_Mac users, I’m sorry you’ll need to take a couple of extra steps to get the app running.
-Basically, Apple requires developers to pay an annual fee of $99 to avoid these annoying security warnings.
-If we don’t pay, they make it harder for users to install apps, even when they’re perfectly safe._ 😞 _But don’t worry, I guarantee the extra step is totally worth it!_

 1. Download the `.dmg` file from the [Releases](https://github.com/frozen0601/blinkblink-releases/releases) page.
 2. Open the `.dmg` file and drag the BlinkBlink app to your Applications folder.
 3. **Open the Terminal application (you can find it in Applications > Utilities).**